Boy George: Solo career: 2000s

-Solo career: 2010–2020
+Solo career: 2010–2021

 Boy George's 2012 appearances included the Melbourne International Arts Festival in October, both as featured guest DJ and also performing with Antony Hegarty in the festival's presentations of Swanlights, the Museum of Modern Art's musical artwork commission, which had only been performed one night previously, at Radio City Music Hall in New York City.

-June 2013 saw the release of a new song, "Coming Home".
+In June 2013, a new song was released called "Coming Home".
 Mikey Craig, former bandmate in Culture Club, co-wrote the song with Boy George.
 It was written during the song writing sessions for his album This Is What I Do released in October 2013.
 It has been remixed by the likes of Marc Vedo and Kinky Roland.
 The artist listed for the song is Dharma Protocol featuring Boy George.
 A video was released on YouTube shot and directed by Boy George, though he did not appear in the video.
 It was set on the Epping Ongar Railway and starred Danie Cox, lead singer and guitarist of London-based band the Featherz.

 On 19 August 2013, it was announced Boy George would release his new studio album of original material, This Is What I Do, his first in 18 years.
 The album was written by Boy George and long-time writing partners John Themis, Kevan Frost and Richie Stevens.
 Stevens produced the record at London's Cowshed Studios and it was released by Kobalt Label Services.
 The album also features writing collaborations with Youth, and a version of Yoko Ono's "Death of Samantha".
 It was mixed by Dave Bascombe and features a string of guest musicians including DJ Yoda, Kitty Durham, Ally McErlaine, MC Spee and Nizar Al Issa.

-In 2015, BBC Four showed Boy George and Culture Club: From Karma to Calamity a film about a 2014 reunion, a new album, and a planned UK—US tour.
+In 2015, BBC Four showed Boy George and Culture Club: From Karma to Calamity a film about a 2014 reunion, a new album, and a planned UK–US tour.